ibmresilient/resilient-community-apps/fn_mcafee_epo/data/wf_mcafee_epo_find_all_groups.md

       # EPOBranchNode.NodeTextPath2 returns the path, Lost and Found, as, Lost&Found,
       # so it needs to be converted in order to compare paths.
       path2 = path2.replace("Lost&Found", "Lost and Found")
-      # Add, My Organization, to the begining of the path
+      # Add, My Organization, to the beginning of the path
       path2 = "My Organization{}".format(path2[:len(path2)-1])

       if groupPath == path2: